norewp/granular-controls-elementor/README.md

-# Custom Controls For Elementor
+# Granular Controls For Elementor
 Take control of your favourite page builder's elements to design better websites and landing pages + extras